OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Chris Gore, The Ultimate Film Festival Survival Guide

-Now in its 18th year, FLICKERS: RHODE ISLAND INTERNATIONAL FILM FESTIVAL celebrates the independent spirit in film and has become a haven for independent filmmakers from throughout the world.
-In 2013, the Festival presented 216 films representing work that were shot and produced in 65 countries.
-There were 55 World Premieres and US/North American Premieres.
-Attending the Festival were more than 176 filmmakers, producers, cast and crew.
+Now in its 23rd year, the FLICKERS' RHODE ISLAND INTERNATIONAL FILM FESTIVAL celebrates the independent spirit in film and has become a haven for independent filmmakers from throughout the world.
+In 2018, the Festival presented 295 films representing work that were shot and produced in 48 countries.
+There were 84 World Premieres and US/North American Premieres.
+Attending the Festival were more than 300 filmmakers, producers, cast and crew.

-In 2002, RIIFF was selected as a qualifying festival for Best Short Subject (Live action) through the Academy of Motion Picture Arts and Sciences.
+In 2002, RIIFF was selected as a qualifying festival for Best Short Subject through the Academy of Motion Picture Arts and Sciences.